zyedidia/micro/runtime/help/colors.md

 Micro comes with a number of colorschemes by default.
 Here is the list:

-### 16 color

-These may vary widely based on the 16 colors selected for your terminal.

-* `simple`: this is the simplest colorscheme.
-It uses 16 colors which are set by your terminal
-* `solarized`: this is the solarized colorscheme.
-You should have the solarized color palette in your terminal to use it.
-* `cmc-16`: A very nice 16-color theme.
-Written by contributor CaptainMcClellan (Collin Warren.)
-Licensed under the same license as the rest of the themes.
-* `cmc-paper`: Basically cmc-16, but on a white background.
-(Actually light grey on most ANSI (16-color) terminals)
-* `geany`: Colorscheme based on geany's default highlighting.

 ### 256 color

 These should work and look nice in most terminals.
 I recommend these